 How will I know if the research is appropriate or ethical?

-All research will be approved by an independent ethics committee before any research project can commence.
-You would be fully informed about what the research involves before being asked to participate.
+All research will be approved by an independent ethics committee before any research project can begin.
+You would be fully informed about what a research project involves before you have to make a decision about taking part.

 How can I join Discover?

 Joining Discover is very straightforward.
-Autistic people of all ages and abilities, together with their families or carers, are invited to join Discover.
-Complete the form at the bottom of this page.
+To join today, complete the form at the bottom of this page.

 Join Discover here